cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 ### Clandestine Skills Training

 The internet makes "independent studies" easier, but also makes it much harder to hide training materials from the adversary.
-There's also limits to such studies...
-Eventually you need "field experience".
+There's also limits to such studies… Eventually you need "field experience".

 ### Considerations for Elements at the Edge of the Clandestine Organization